-21. MEC has registered its Monster Energy Copyrighted Work with the United States edges (original version)" (U.S. Copyright Registration No. VA 1-789-900), issued by the Register of Copyrights on October 11, 2011, and the corresponding supplemental registration changing ownership name from Hansen Beverages Company to Monster Energy Company: VA 1-433-242.
+21. MEC has registered its Monster Energy Copyrighted Work with the United States Copyright Office.
+The registrations include, but are not limited to, "Stylized claw with jagged edges (original version)" (U.S. Copyright Registration No. VA 1-789-900), issued by the Register of Copyrights on October 11, 2011, and the corresponding supplemental registration changing ownership name from Hansen Beverages Company to Monster Energy Company: VA 1-433-242.
 A true and correct copy of the U.S. federal copyright registration certificate for the above-referenced Monster Energy Copyrighted Work is attached hereto as Exhibit 2.